mechagomizilla/Outscroll-Scrollbar/README.md

 # Fluent2020-Scrollbar
-A customizable scrollbar for chromium browsers influenced by the web version of outlook.
+A customizable scrollbar for chromium browsers influenced by the updated web version of Outlook that came out in 2019.